Thescuba/relational-db/README.md

     * [Starting up Virtual Machine](Starting-up-Virtual-Machine)
   * [Part 1: Introduction](Intro-Relation-DB.ipynb)
       * 1.1 What is a Database
-      * 1.2 How do we structure application data?
+      * 1.2 How do we Structure Application Data?
       * 1.3 Relational Database Features
       * 1.4 Looking at Tables
       * 1.5 Relating Tables